What to Say When a Child Asks about Death

 Tell Children the Truth

 When a loved one dies, children should be told what is happening as it happens.
-They should be told the truth, and their questions should be encouraged and answered.
+They should be told the truth.
+Their questions should be encouraged and answered.

-It is important that those answers are specific, straightforward and brief, and that they address the child at their level.
+Those answers should be specific, straightforward and brief.
+They should address the child at their level.
 It is okay for adults to tell a child they do not know the answer to a question.

 Children can usually absorb only bits of information at a time, so pay attention to their cues.
 They often repeat the same questions merely as a way to assimilate the answers.